 Overview.
 Shenandoah Telecommunications Company is a diversified telecommunications company providing both regulated and unregulated telecommunications services through its wholly owned subsidiaries.
 These subsidiaries provide local exchange telephone services and wireless personal communications services (as a Sprint PCS affiliate), as well as cable television, video, Internet and data services, long distance, sale of telecommunications equipment, fiber optics facilities, and leased tower facilities.
-The Company has the following six reporting segments, which it operates and manages as strategic business units organized geographically and by line of business:
+The Company has the following five reporting segments, which it operates and manages as strategic business units organized geographically and by line of business:

-- wireless personal communications services, or PCS, as a Sprint PCS affiliate, through Shenandoah Personal Communications Company; - telephone, which involves the provision of regulated and non-regulated telephone services, through Shenandoah Telephone Company; - converged services, which involves the provision of data, video, voice and long-distance services, through Shentel Converged Services, Inc.; - mobile, which involves the provision of tower leases and paging services, through Shenandoah Mobile Company; - cable television, which involves the provision of analog, digital and high-definition television services, through Shenandoah Cable Television; - other, which involves the provision of Internet, network facility leasing, long-distance, CLEC, and wireless broadband services, through ShenTel Service Company, Shenandoah Network Company, Shenandoah Long Distance Company and ShenTel Communications Company, and the provision of investment and management services to its subsidiaries, through Shenandoah Telecommunications Company.
+- wireless personal communications services, or PCS, as a Sprint PCS affiliate, through Shenandoah Personal Communications Company; - telephone, which involves the provision of regulated and non-regulated telephone services, through Shenandoah Telephone Company; - mobile, which involves the provision of tower leases and paging services, through Shenandoah Mobile Company; - cable television, which involves the provision of analog, digital and high-definition television services, through Shenandoah Cable Television and Shentel Cable Company; - other, which involves the provision of Internet, network facility leasing, long-distance, CLEC, and wireless broadband services, through ShenTel Service Company, Shenandoah Network Company, Shenandoah Long Distance Company, ShenTel Communications Company and Converged Services of West Virginia, and the provision of investment and management services to its subsidiaries, through Shenandoah Telecommunications Company.